godiclee/Dsnp-Fraig/README.md

 For Implementation Details, please refer to REPORT.pdf (written in English)

 For specification and detailed instructions, please refer to spec.pdf (from the course)

+My program got the first place among ~170 students in the class, and passed all test cases in ./tests.fraig.
+However, the program may still have some hidden bugs, and there is still a lot of room for improvement in terms of time and space complexity.

 Special thanks to Prof. Chung-Yang (Ric) Huang，lecturer of the course.